fbpx Skip to main content

 Easy does it

-Drive smoothly, accelerate gently, and read the road ahead to avoid unnecessary braking.
+Drive smoothly, accelerate gently and read the road ahead to avoid unnecessary braking.

 Change up earlier

-Change gear as soon as possible without laboring the engine – try changing up at an engine speed of around 2000 rpm in a diesel car or around 2500 rpm in a petrol car.
+Change gear as soon as possible without labouring the engine – try changing up at an engine speed of around 2000 rpm in a diesel car or around 2500 rpm in a petrol car.

 Cut down on the air-con

-Air conditioning increases fuel consumption at low speeds, but at higher speeds, the effects are less noticeable.
-Don’t leave aircon on all the time – you should run it at least once a week throughout the year though to maintain the system in good condition.
+We recommend you don’t leave the aircon on all the time – but you should run it at least once a week throughout the year to keep the system in good condition.

 Stick to the limits